Every year you might hear in the marketing world that Is SEO dead? But the reality is No! SEO is, in fact, alive and kicking.

 4. Featured Snippets

-A featured snippet is an information box that shows up above the organic search results of an SERP.
+A featured snippet is an information box that shows up above the organic search results of a SERP.
 It contains the precise answer to a user’s search query.
 The featured snippet may also be shown in response to voice queries.

 5. Voice Search

 Voice assistants have improved a lot since their inception.
-Siri, Google Assistant and Cortana have come a long way and have successfully intrigued users into using them.
+Siri, Google Assistant, and Cortana have come a long way and have successfully intrigued users into using them.
 This has resulted in a steady increase in the number of voice search queries.
 Remember that longtail keywords are the key to success if you wish to optimize for voice search.

 “Here is the global smart speaker market share, a survey done by “voicebot”, which shows how much these smart speakers will be used in the coming years”.

 Read more on how voice search affects content marketing.

 SEO is not dead in 2020, it is evolving.